What Happens During a Boiler Flush? Real Job, Real Talk | DD Wilson Plumbing & Heating

 What Exactly Is Heating System Sludge?

-According to research from the Heating and Hot Water Industry Council (HHIC), a heavily sludged heating system can see efficiency drops of up to 25%, leading to significantly higher heating bills and premature component failures.
+Heating sludge predominantly comprises iron oxide, rust, debris, and mineral deposits.
+Over time, corrosion occurs, leading to thick deposits that gather at the bottom of radiators, pipes, and the boiler.
+According to the Heating and Hot Water Industry Council (HHIC), a heavily sludged heating system can see efficiency drops of up to 25%.

 How Does a Power Flush Work?